 The difference between fixed and variable rate student loans is that a fixed interest rate remains the same throughout the entire life of the loan, while a variable rate fluctuates with market changes over time.

-If you are looking to change your student loan from fixed rate to variable rate or variable to fixed, or you’re simply hoping to get a lower rate to save money on interest, student loan refinancing is one option to explore.
+For borrowers looking to change their student loan from fixed rate to variable rate or variable to fixed, or those who are hoping to get a lower rate to save money on interest, student loan refinancing is one option they could explore.

 FAQ